EDIorg/EMLassemblyline/documentation/instructions.md

 ```

-## Create working directory
+## Create directories
 [back to top](#contents)

-Create a directory for your datasets metadata templates.
+Create directories to store your dataset, metadata templates created and used by `EMLassemblyline`, and for export of EML from `EMLassemblyline`.
+These files can be co-located in a single directory or organized in their own respective directories.
+Either way, start by creating a directory for your metadata templates.
 Name this directory after your dataset.
 Replace spaces with underscores (e.g. `name of your directory` should be `name_of_your_directory`).

-Move copies of the final versions of your data tables into this directory or store them in a separate directory.
+Move copies of the final versions of your data tables into this directory or store them in their own separate directory.
 These tables should be the final versions of the data you are ready to publish.

 Rename these files following these rules: